jkeener/personal-goals/README.md

 - [ ] Read Webpack docs
 - [ ] Read vue-loader docs
 - [x] Get better at markdown
-- [x] Do at least one DuoLingo lesson a day
+- [ ] Do at least one DuoLingo lesson a day
 - [ ] Look for Open Source projects to contribute to
+- [ ] Make one CSSgram filter

 ### Things I'll Do This Month: March 2016
 - [ ] Read a book